Figures dancing on a vase. Two figures are white, the other six are painted black. Amber background.

 Day 1: Pithoigia “Jar-Opening Day”

-Cup with a Woman Drinking in a Storeroom, about 470–460 BC.
-Terracotta 6 × 10 13/16 in.
-Getty Museum, 86.AE.265
+Cup with a Woman Drinking in a Storeroom; about 470–460 BC, unknown artist.
+Terracotta 6 × 10 13/16 × 7 1/16 in.
+86.AE.265.
+Digital image courtesy of the Getty’s Open Content Program.

 On the first day, large vats (pithoi) containing new wine from the past year were ceremonially opened, wine offerings were poured out to Dionysus, and the wine was tasted.
 It was a moment to drink to a good harvest and to the end of winter.
-This was a solemn affair—a mix of superstitious fear toward winter and thanksgiving for the coming spring.
+This was a solemn affair—a mix of superstitious fear towards winter and thanksgiving for the coming spring.

 In contrast with the solemnity and restraint of the first day’s drinking, the cup (skyphos) pictured above shows a woman gulping down wine with urgency.